muksiddheswar/Hybrid-Recommender-System/content_recommendation/README.md

 </p>

 * * *

+## DATASET

+For the purpose of testing, the sample dataset has been included in the folder **data**.
+However at the moment the engine is written such that it expects a database to interact with.
+If the reader wishes to reproduce the results then it is advisable to create a local MYSQL database for the Recommendation specific tables as stated above.

+The required DDL has been included in the repository in the **setup** folder.

+* * *
 ## POSSIBLE IMPROVEMENTS
 1. CUDA implementation in model.py for faster model creation.
 2. Incremental update of the model.
 (Required for scalability)